When Do Babies Sit Up On Their Own: Signs & Their Milestones

 • Walking without support

 When can babies sit up without support?
-This is important for parents to know as sitting indicates a major developmental milestone.
+This is important for parents to know as sitting is one of the major developmental milestones in a baby’s first year.
 They usually attain a sitting position by themselves around nine months.
 You may facilitate this achievement by encouraging tummy time, making them sit with support from four months and without support after six months.
 However, make sure the child is never unattended while practicing these skills to avoid injury.
 Feel free to consult a doctor if your baby cannot get into a sitting position even after ten months.

 Infographic: Keep Your Baby Safe When They Are Learning To Sit